Thank you for your interest in our lab!

 Topic areas

 We are recruiting in the following topic areas.
-For more information, see the listed example papers.
+For more information, see the listed work.
 We are open to applicants at all levels.
 If any of these topics excite you, please reference them in your application.